- Download our Moving to Turkey Guide (PDF)

-Expat children are allowed to attend Turkish public schools.
-However, the standard of education varies and, as Turkish is the language of instruction at all public schools, most expat parents choose to send their children to a private or international school in Turkey.
+The standard of education and schools in Turkey varies.
+As Turkish is the language of instruction at all public schools, most expat parents choose to send their children to private or international schools instead.

 Public schools in Turkey

-Education in Turkey is compulsory for all children from primary, through to secondary school, which is usually between the ages of six and 18.
-Primary and secondary education in public schools is free to all children, including Turkish nationals and foreigners.
+Education in Turkey is compulsory for all children between the ages of six and 18 from primary through to secondary school.
+Primary and secondary education in public schools is free to all children, including foreigners.

-High school education in Turkey is comprised of different branches, including general, vocational and technical schools, with each having a different educational focus.
-Upon finishing their secondary education, students are awarded the Lise Diplomasi Diploma (Secondary School Diploma), which secures the right to partake in nationwide exams for university entry.
+High school education in Turkey comprises different branches, including general, vocational and technical schools, with each having a different educational focus.
+Upon finishing their secondary education, students are awarded the Lise Diplomasi (Secondary School Diploma), which secures the right to partake in nationwide exams for university entry.

 The language of instruction at public schools is Turkish, but all children are required to learn a foreign language.
 Language choices are typically either English, German, Spanish or French.

 The school day is generally made up of a morning and afternoon session, with the school week running from Monday to Friday.
-The academic year in Turkey generally runs from mid-September through to early June and is divided into two semesters.
+The academic year in Turkey typically runs from mid-September through to early June and is divided into two semesters.

 Private schools in Turkey

-Private schools in Turkey follow the Turkish national curriculum, with the language of instruction being Turkish, while some of the more prestigious private schools offer a bilingual education.
+Private schools in Turkey follow the Turkish national curriculum, with the language of instruction being Turkish.
+Some of the more prestigious private schools offer bilingual education.

 Expat children wanting to attend a private school in Turkey will have to undergo a general exam to determine their level of competency.